 The crisp air of fall signals that autumn has arrived in Oklahoma.
 As travelers venture out to enjoy leaves bursting with brilliant hues, patches filled with plump pumpkins and scary haunts, Oklahoma rolls out the red carpet with plenty of seasonal treats and fall festivities.
 Check out our list of the top 50 ways to celebrate fall in the Sooner State and get ready for a deliciously good time.

 Autumn in Oklahoma means a trip to the pumpkin patch.
-Find the perfect pumpkin to carve or decorate at Chester's Pumpkin Patch in Piedmont.
+Find the perfect pumpkin to carve or decorate at these pumpkin patches in Oklahoma.
 Don’t forget your camera - pumpkin patches are the perfect backdrop for fall photos.